rcy0228/azure-spring-cloud-training/08-build-a-spring-cloud-gateway/README.md

 ## Task 3 : Create the application on Azure Spring Apps

 1. Navigate to Git Bash and create a specific `gateway` application in your Azure Spring Apps instance.
-As this application is a gateway, we add the `--is-public true` flag so it is exposed publicly.
+As this application is a gateway, we add the `--assign-endpoint true` flag so it is exposed publicly.

 > **Note**: Replace the DID with **<inject key="DeploymentID" enableCopy="True"/>** value, you can also find it from Environment details page.